Assignment of endogenous retrovirus integration sites using a mixture model: Discussion

 The primary statistical contributions of this article are twofold: First, it reinforces and provides additional evidence to support the argument made in \citet{Bao2014} that a two-component mixture model for estimating probabilities of binary outcomes being positive, given observed count data, is more flexible, principled, and accurate than the commonly-used approach of dichotomizing results based on a count threshold.
-Second, it significantly advances the mixture approach proposed by \citet{Bao2014} by carefully considering statistical and biological features of these data.
-As one indication that the fitted model gives biologically sensible results, we find that in all cases, the best-fitting parameters imply that $E (X_{ij} | \mbox{$j$ contains $i$}) > E (X_{ij} | \mbox{$j$ does not contain $i$})$ even though we do not enforce this inequality using constraints.
+Second, it significantly advances the mixture approach proposed by \citet{Bao2014} by carefully considering the statistical features of these data.
+As one indication that the fitted model gives sensible results, we find that in all cases, the best-fitting parameters imply that $E (X_{ij} | \mbox{$j$ contains $i$}) > E (X_{ij} | \mbox{$j$ does not contain $i$})$ even though, as explained in Section~\ref{sec:mixmod}, we do not enforce this inequality using constraints.

-Our approach has the additional feature that it allows seamless integration of data from multiple experiments.
+Our approach has the additional feature that it allows seamless integration of data from multiple batches.
 This is prudent because not all samples included in an analysis are processed at the same time.
-Biological realities such as different ``true negative'' characteristics for different experimental runs and samples that are replicated in more than one experiment can be automatically accounted for by the model.
+Experimental realities such as different ``absent'' count distributions for different batches and samples that are replicated in more than one experiment can be automatically accounted for by the model.
 As a case in point, the read counts we analyze in this article are a superset of the counts used by \citet{Bao2014}.

 In our dataset, the counts from multiple experiments all used the same Ion Torrent sequencing platform; yet in principle the model we propose can incorporate data from different platforms as well, which is important because sequencing technology advances rapidly and so techniques such as ours that do not necessitate discarding ``old'' runs are both scientifically prudent and economical.
 Indeed, the adoption of our method enables the experimenter to consider designing experiments that include some replicated animals between experiments since this overlap will serve to validate the results.
 This leads to further questions of how to design such experiments optimally to achieve the best tradeoff of statistical accuracy and experimental cost, which could be considered in future work.